Lw-Cui/sortAlgs/README.md

 Then in the root directory of this repo you could type `make`.
 The executable file built by `Makefile` will search the subdir `lib` in repo and dynamically load `lib(\w+).so` object.
+You could specify different distribution to test algorithm performance by adding compile option `-DPOISSON` or `-DBINOMIAL`(default is uniform distribution).

  * Result
 ```